mpampuch/pytorch-notes/README.md

 summary(model, input_size=(batch_size, 1, 28, 28))
 ```

-And will produce an output similar to this
+And will produce an output similar to this:

 ```
 ================================================================================================================